Byron Buxton Player Props: Twins vs. Yankees

 Byron Buxton At The Plate

-- He has hit a home run in two of 12 games played this season, and in 4.1% of his plate appearances.
+- He has hit a long ball in two of 13 games played this year, and in 3.8% of his plate appearances.

-- In two games this year, Buxton has driven in a run, and in both of those games he had multiple runs batted in.

-- In eight of 12 games this year, he has scored, including multiple runs once.
+- In nine of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.